singhrohit487/golang-pinger-program/README.md

 ## Task

-Your pipeline probably has multiple stages (regardless of in YAML structure/in logic), add additional scripting to bump the version of this repository using Git tags.
+Your pipeline probably has multiple stages (regardless of in YAML structure/in logic), add additional scripting to bump the version of this repository using Git tags, and add this version to the produced Docker image too.
 The versioning strategy is up to you to decide.

 ## Deliverable